duncandc/mb2_python/notebooks/README.md

 ### On Your Local Machine

-You will also need `mb2_python` installed on your local machine, again noting the installation directoy, `[PATH_TO_MB2_PYTHON]`.
+You will also need `mb2_python` installed on your local machine, again noting the installation directory, `[PATH_TO_MB2_PYTHON]`.
 You should modify the username variable in the `credentials.sh` file in this directory to your username for the Coma Cluster.
 Now, on your local machine you can access some bash functions by executing the following command:

 ```
 source [PATH_TO_MB2_PYTHON]/notebooks/mb2_local_bash_functions.sh